godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

                     animation_manager.set_animation(current_weapon.FIRE_ANIM_NAME)
 	# ----------------------------------

-Let's go over the additions, starting with how we're changing weapons.
+Lets go over the additions, starting with how we're changing weapons.

 First we get the current weapon's number and assign it to ``weapon_change_number``.